 - Shoah – The Hebrew word for “calamity,” “Shoah” has long been used as another name for the Holocaust.
 In alt-right circles, “Shoah” is used far more flippantly to describe inconveniences such as having one’s social media account suspended.
 (E.g., “My Twitter account was just Shoah’d.”)

-- Social Justice Warriors – A derisive term used by the reactionary right to describe feminists, anti-racists, proponents of LGBTQ rights, and other social progressives.
+- SJW – Short for “Social Justice Warrior”, SJW is a derisive term used by the reactionary Right to describe feminists, anti-racists, proponents of LGBTQ rights, and other social progressives.
 Used interchangeably with other similarly derisive terms (e.g. Cultural Marxists).
-Often abbreviated as “SJW”.